Boston Police: 1 dead after daylight shooting in Dorchester

-BOSTON (WHDH) - Boston Police say one person was shot and killed Friday morning in the city’s Dorchester section.
+BOSTON (WHDH) - Boston Police say one person was shot and killed in broad daylight Friday in the city’s Dorchester section.

 Officers responded just after 9 a.m. to a call for a person shot in the area of 120 Quincy Street.